sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 We compare the following methods:
 - ICL with truncation (noted as *ICL*)
 - LIFT without ICL (noted as *LIFT_only*)
-- LIFT with ICL (noted as *ICL+LIFT*)
+- LIFT with ICL (noted as *LIFT+ICL*)

 We evaluate our method on four popular long-context benchmarks *LooGLE* <d-cite key="li2023loogle"></d-cite>, *LongBench* <d-cite key="bai2023longbench"></d-cite>, *Bamboo* <d-cite key="dong2023bamboo"></d-cite> and *QuALITY* <d-cite key="pang2021quality"></d-cite>.
 They are mainly used for comprehensive and overall evaluation, covering a wide variety of application scenarios.
 Specifically, we focus on QA tasks in LooGLE and representative tasks in LongBench, with as longer average length as possible.
 The evaluation metrics are task-specific and consistent with the respective original benchmarks.

 ### LIFT generally strengthens long context understanding when combined with ICL

-For LooGLE, as shown in Table 1, ICL+LIFT consistently achieves the highest scores across both LongQA and shortQA tasks for both models.
+For LooGLE, as shown in Table 1, LIFT+ICL consistently achieves the highest scores across both LongQA and shortQA tasks for both models.
 LIFT is particularly **effective in the ShortQA task**, which doesn't rely on long dependencies.
 However, LIFT_only performs the worst among all the settings.
 We observe that LIFT_only struggles to retrieve the original input.
 While overfitting the model on the input enables the model to precisely memorize the input, it destroys the original capabilities of the model, resulting in even worse performance.

-LLaMa-3 benefits more with the combination of ICL and LIFT (ICL+LIFT) than GPT-3.5, showing notable improvements in GPT4_score: from 30.88 (ICL) to 33.42 in LongQA, and from 44.23 to 50.44 in ShortQA.
+LLaMa-3 benefits more with the combination of ICL and LIFT (LIFT+ICL) than GPT-3.5, showing notable improvements in GPT4_score: from 30.88 (ICL) to 33.42 in LongQA, and from 44.23 to 50.44 in ShortQA.
 These results highlight that **LIFT significantly improves the performance of ICL, particularly for models with shorter context windows**.

 Notably, both models perform particularly poorly on LongQA, with accuracy falling below 50%.
 This underscores that modeling long dependencies in extended contexts remains a significant challenge for existing models.